CyFurStudios/NetfoxSharp/README.md

 ## Install

-* Download the repo, and move the netfox_sharp and netfox_sharp_internals folders into the addons of a C#-enabled Godot project. in the .NET version of Godot 4.x.
+* Download the repo, and move the netfox_sharp and netfox_sharp_internals folders into the addons of a C#-enabled Godot project in the .NET version of Godot 4.x.
 * Install the netfox addon, which can be found at the link above.
 * Build your project, then enable netfox and Netfox Sharp in your project settings.
 * Restart Godot, and you're done!